alexcurylo/swift-pose-gallery/README.md

 Purpose
 -------

  Experimenting with best practices for how to handle efficiently shipping and maintaining branded variations on a common engine using Xcode.
-In this case, [the App Store-shipping branded version](https://itunes.apple.com/us/app/poses-professional-guide-to/id357099619?mt=8&at=10l4B9&ct=SRCreadme) is a collection of model poses for photographers.

 Requirements
 ------------